Definition of fiscal policy

 - More than 250,000 words that aren't in our free dictionary

 - Expanded definitions, etymologies, and usage notes

 - Advanced search features

 Fiscal policy refers to a government's spending and taxation policies intended to maintain economic stability, which is indicated by levels of unemployment, interest rates, prices and economic growth.

 How It Works

 A government is capable of directly affecting economic activity in response to fluctuations in macroeconomic growth.
 Via taxation and public spending, a government can control price inflation, unemployment rates, and interest rate levels.

 For instance, in order to curb price inflation, which is associated with high levels of consumer spending, a government may institute higher taxes resulting in lower levels of disposable income.
 Likewise, a government might engage in public spending in order to increase an economy's cash flow during times of recession.

 As the administrative body responsible for public wellbeing, a government implements fiscal policy in an effort to defend the interests of businesses and consumers from economic forces which, if left unchecked, could have adverse consequences.

-What made you look up fiscal policy?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up fiscal policy?
+Please tell us where you read or heard it (including the quote, if possible).